hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")

-## When do you get the Chif Driver not found error ?
+## What causes the Chif Driver not found error?

 The most typical situation is when you are logged in, as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.